YodaGitMaster/AI_addon_browser/context/state.md

   - Graceful degradation when semantic elements missing

 ## Last Completed Action
+- **Settings Menu Implementation** (2024-01-XX): Added comprehensive settings functionality
+  - Added settings gear icon to sidebar header
+  - Created modal interface with model selection dropdown
+  - Implemented browser storage for persistent settings
+  - Added real-time model availability checking from Ollama server
+  - Created model list display showing available models with sizes
+  - Added automatic status update when model changes
+  - Implemented save/cancel functionality with proper event handling
+  - Added CSS styling for settings modal and buttons
+  - Updated sidebar.js with settings management functions
+  - Added loadSettings() and saveSettings() functions
+  - Integrated settings loading into initialization process
-- Modified `content-script.js` to handle list-based pages, specifically for `idealista.it`.
+- **Previous**: Modified `content-script.js` to handle list-based pages, specifically for `idealista.it`.
 - The script now detects if it's on a list page, iterates through all property items, and extracts key details into a formatted summary.
 - The generic content extractor is preserved as a fallback for non-list pages.
 - **NEW**: Implemented comprehensive image detection and capture system similar to chart detection.